 The initiate has the potential to be great with the Force.
 Her Sith Pureblood lineage is no doubt the cause of this strength, for Republic intelligence has informed us that Ryndarra is the daughter of a high-ranking member of the Sith Order.
-Whether this is truly the case is unknown, but it would go a long way in explaining her power.
+According to further intelligence, this parent is known to be Seshan Kirileth, with her mother being Idirelle, a pureblood Sith that Seshan enslaved after a duel, and kept as a slave for the purpose of furthering the family.
+This undoubtedly would go a long way in explaining her power.
 However, she has been unable to temper her raw power with proper adherence to the Jedi Code, and as such her training has been somewhat retarded in its scope until Ryndarra can learn to embrace the Code more fully.

 What is the Jedi’s history?
 What events has shaped his or her life before and after joining the Jedi Order?

 -ERROR: RECORDS CORRUPTED OR INCOMPLETE-